TonyGravagno/ban-hammer/readme.txt

 ==Changelog==

-= 2.8 =
-* February 2021 by Ipstenu
+* June 2022 by Starbuck
-* Removing check for if registration is active
+* Add support for testing user name in addition to existing user email test

 == Installation ==